PhaserEditor2D/PhaserEditor/docs/texture-packer.rst

 .. image:: images/AtlasImportImages.png
 	:alt: Drag and drop the source images into the editor.

 The last step, to save, is very important, remember ``myatlas.atlas`` file is an internal Phaser Editor file, it is a configuration file used to generate the final JSON atlas and PNG texture file to be used in the game.
 So when you save the editor a ``myatlas.json`` and ``myatlas.png`` files are generated.
 These are the files you should load in your game.
-Also note the source images are not placed under the ``WebContent`` folder else under the ``Design`` folder.
+Also, note the source images are not placed under the ``WebContent`` folder else under the ``Design`` folder.
 Phaser Editor creates the ``Design`` folder and encourages the developers to put there the files are not included in the game but are used to generate the game assets, like is the case of the atlas source images.

 To load the atlas in your game you can use the ``Phaser.Loader.atlasJSONHash()`` method or load the `Asset Pack <assets-manager.html>`_ file.